raghuttamh/DigitalSignalProcessingTrials/README.md

 ## Designing, Implementing and Verifying IIR Filter
-<b>Tools used:</b> Python and Verilog<br><br>
+**Tools used:** Python and Verilog

+**Problem:**
-<b>Problem:</b> <p>Desiging an IIR LOWPASS Butterworth filter, at any desired $\omega$ and implementing it using a Verilog program.
-Running a simulation and cross-checking the result with the one simulated in Python.</p><br>
+    Desiging an IIR LOWPASS Butterworth filter, at any desired $\omega$ and implementing it using a Verilog program.
+Running a simulation and cross-checking the result with the one simulated in Python.

+**Background:**
-<b>Background:</b><p>Desiging a IIR filter is a lengthy and Time consuming process.
+    Desiging a IIR filter is a lengthy and Time consuming process.
 Thanks to latest tools like MATLAB and Python (Scipy), It has become easy as the strenuous calculations are done by the computers.
-Once the calculations are done, the frequecy response, as well as simulations can be done in the same language to know how the calculated coefficients perform.</p>
+Once the calculations are done, the frequecy response, as well as simulations can be done in the same language to know how the calculated coefficients perform.

-<p>If, this filter is to be implemented on hardware such as FPGA, one should go about writing the made design, using a Hardware Description Language such as VHDL or Verilog.
+If, this filter is to be implemented on hardware such as FPGA, one should go about writing the made design, using a Hardware Description Language such as VHDL or Verilog.
 What I have done here is, designing a LPF butterworth filter using Python and simulate to see how it works using some arbitrary inputs.
-Once this is done, I implement it using Verilog (behavioural style) and write a test bench to simulate it with the same arbitrary inputs and compare both the output signals.</p>
+Once this is done, I implement it using Verilog (behavioural style) and write a test bench to simulate it with the same arbitrary inputs and compare both the output signals.

 ```python